 #1.
 Amplifies your message

 Your message is amplified in a few different ways.
-First of all, by taking the time to create data visualizations you show your audience that you’ve done your homework and that alone gives a sense of credibility to your content.
+First of all, by taking the time to create data visualizations, you show your audience that you’ve done your homework.
+That alone gives a sense of credibility to your content.

-Without visualizations, you run the risk of your audience not understanding anything you are trying to present.
-Your data will be meaningless and your entire message, lost.
+Without visualizations, you run the risk of your audience not understanding what you are trying to present.
+Your data might even be received as meaningless and your entire message lost.

 #2.
 Gives meaning to your data